 Of course, you can add your own flair!
 For example, for our wedding not only sent custom luggage tags and a printed version of the welcome letter about a month before travel, but also sent out an electronic newsletter about 2 weeks before.
 And when they arrived, they had welcome bags in their room!
 It was a lot of work, but guests loved it.

 Ultimately, the purpose of the welcome letter or newsletter is to help guide your guests around the destination, introduce them to some of your bridal party and really set the schedule for the weekend.
 Guests can never get enough information, they will always have questions, so if you can think of anything, you should put it in there, girl!
+This is like the wedding website you created but now in paper form with more specific details about the destination + wedding weekend.

 With that said, I do not want you to be overwhelmed!
 Remember, we are almost at the finish line, so follow some of my tips for a great destination wedding welcome letter below, and let’s get to work!
 (We will get to the Welcome Bag, aka Destination Goodies, in another post.)